dfbarrero/aiCourse/assignments/r2p2/introduction.md

 - Controllers, which configures a robot controller.

-R2P2 comes with a collection of scenarios, robots and controllers, each one is stored in a JSON file, which is plain text format with a straightforward syntax, as can be seen in the next example with the default scenarnio:
+R2P2 comes with a collection of scenarios, robots and controllers, each one is stored in a JSON file, which is plain text format with a straightforward syntax, as can be seen in the next example with the default scenanio:

 ```
 {